Structured Discrete Shape Approximation: Theoretical Complexity and Practical Algorithm: Experiments

 \section{Experiments}

-We implemented our algorithm in \texttt{C}, using Gurobi~8.0 as MIP solver; the code can be obtained from the first author's homepage.
-Our former colleague Ole Untzelmann provided the Contour Explorer plugin for Open Flipper~\cite{MoebiusKobbelt2012}, which allows to extract the input data (distance field, polygonal contour approximation~$\cF$) for our ``ZomeDCAS'' program from slices of 3D object models or based on given images (e.g., scans of handdrawn shapes); here, all test images were generated from licence-free pictures found on the internet.
-The experiments were run under Linux on a quad-core machine with Intel i5-4590 CPUs (3.30\,GHz, 6\,MB cache) and 16\,GB main memory.
+We implemented our algorithm in \texttt{C}, using Gurobi~9.1.1 as MIP solver; the code can be obtained from the first author's homepage\footnote{\url{https://www.tu-braunschweig.de/mo/team/tillmann}}.
+The Contour Explorer plugin for Open Flipper~\cite{MoebiusKobbelt2012} (provided by Ole Untzelmann) allowed to extract the input data (distance field, polygonal contour approximation~$\cF$) for our ``ZomeDCAS'' program from slices of 3D object models or based on given images (e.g., scans of handdrawn shapes); here, all test images were generated from licence-free pictures found on the internet.
+In each instance, the distance fields sides' have a length of $0.4$ (so for $s=1$, the shortest strut $b_1$ has length $2s=2$.).
+The experiments were run under Linux on a quad-core machine with Intel i7-7700T CPUs (2.90\,GHz, 8\,MB cache) and 16\,GB main memory.

 We used the sampling scheme 3(b) in all experiments, requiring an arclength equivalent to the length of three longest (i.e., long blue) struts separating the points chosen based on (adjusted) curvature, and half that for the subsequent farthest-point insertion.
-The total number of sample points was limited to $150$ (which was not reached in any of the experiments here).
+The total number of sample points was limited to $300$ (which was reached only once in all of our experiments; typically, much fewer sample points were used).
 In the MIP, we do employ SOS-1 constraints, and allow the solver Gurobi to run in concurrent mode on all CPU cores, each with a (wall-clock) time limit of $900$ seconds.
-Finally, we use the exact strut-enumeration method to construct the output Zome cycle with smallest approximation error.
+Finally, we use full strut-enumeration on segments with at most $10$ struts, and the greedy scheme for longer segments, to construct the output Zome cycles with smallest approximation error.
 Deviations from this setup in specific experiments will be stated explicitly.